 are constant along solutions of the characteristic system

-and hence solutions of the stationary Vlasov equation \eqref{CSVE}.
-The quantity $\E^\a(x,v)$ describes the total energy and $m_\a x\cdot v^\bot$ denotes the angular momentum of a single particle at the point $x$ with velocity $v$.
-This leads to the following ansatz for a steady state:
+and hence, they are solutions of the stationary Vlasov equation \eqref{CSVE}.
+The quantity $\E^\a(x,v)$ describes the total energy and $m_\a x\cdot v^\bot$ denotes the angular momentum of a single particle at the point $x$ with velocity $v$. \\[1ex] This leads to the following ansatz for a steady state: